South Carolina Legislature

 For the purposes of this article:

-(1) "Personal contact information" means the home address or personal cellular telephone number of the eligible requesting party.
+(1) "Personal contact information" means the home address, personal cellular telephone number, or property tax map number, if applicable, of the eligible requesting party.

-(2) "Eligible requesting party" means an active or former law enforcement officer who has filed a formal request under the provision of this article.
+(2) "Eligible requesting party" means an active or former law enforcement officer who has filed a formal request under the provisions of this article.

 (3) "Law enforcement officer" means an active or former federal, state, or local certified law enforcement officer or corrections officer.